-As you get older your body may not react to medicines in the same way as a younger person.
-Here are tips to help you overcome 10 common medication-related problems you may encounter as you get older.
+As you get older your body may not react to medicines in the same way as a younger person's does.
+Here are tips to help you with 10 common medicine-related problems that can happen as you get older.

 Why do older adults need to take extra care with medicines?

-Although medicines help to manage your health, there can be side effects or risks with taking them.
-This is particularly so in older adults because of age-related changes to your body.
+Although medicines help you manage your health, there can be side effects and risks with taking them.
+This is especially so in older adults because of age-related changes to your body.

-- Weight loss, decreased body fluid and increased fatty tissue can change the way medicines are distributed in your body.
-This may cause medicines to stay in your body longer.
+- Weight loss, less body fluid and more fatty tissue can cause medicines to stay in your body longer.

-- Impaired vision, hearing or memory can make taking medicines more difficult.
+- Poor eyesight, hearing or memory can make taking medicines more difficult.

-- Being more frail increases the risk of falls; this may be worsened by some medicines that cause drowsiness and affect your balance.
+- Being frail increases the risk of falls.
+Medicines that cause drowsiness and affect your balance could make this worse.

 - Weakened muscles around your oesophagus (food pipe) can make swallowing difficult.

-Here are tips to overcome 10 common medication-related problems.
+Here are tips to overcome 10 common medicine-related problems.

 2. Keep track of your medicines